 To follow fire safety regulations under The Furniture & Furnishings (Fire) (Safety) (Amendment) Regulations 1993, landlords must ensure unobstructed access to escape routes.
 Furthermore, furniture and furnishings must be fire safe and landlords must provide regular checks of fire alarms and fire extinguishers.

-Although we have highlighted the most important regulations that is by no means the full compliment.
+Although we have highlighted the most important regulations, this is by no means an exhaustive list, and further details of your legal responsibilities as a landlord can be found on the government website.
 If you feel your property may not be safe to rent out or would like access to full housing regulation legislation, we would advise you to speak to a professional letting agent or seek independent legal advice.